EASY LAPPED ZIPPER CLOSURE for PILLOWS

 3) FORM LAP (flap, overlap, etc.)

-Bring the top edge of pillow backing to the top edge of pillow to form the flap over the zipper as pictured.
+Align top edge of backing with top edge of pillow to form the lap or overlap.
 Without catching the pillow front, pin the flap into place to prepare for top stitching.

 Switch to the Zipper foot again, and STITCH in place.
 The foot should glide alongside the zipper teeth if top-stitching on the right side of fabric, or move pins to the back side and stitch on the wrong side so you can see the zipper.